Educational Leadership (EDL)

 A study of the planning process including topics such as establishing goals; assessing needs; identifying resources; and generating, analyzing, and selecting alternatives.
 Processes and techniques in planning will be emphasized.
 SS.

 EDL 574.
-Administration and Organizational Behavior II.
+Organizational Theory for Educational Leaders.
 3 Credits.

 EDL 575.
 Education and Public Policy.
 3 Credits.